 Unfortunately, it may also include entire carcasses of animals that have died or were diseased, and you can’t tell just from the ingredient list.
 The USDA has regulations regarding what can be rendered, but different source countries may have different standards.
 In addition, the meat meal offers inconsistent nutrition based on the animal parts it contains.

 Monosodium glutamate (MSG) is approved for use in both human and dog food to enhance the flavor.
 MSG has no nutritional benefit, not to mention that it may be used to disguise low-quality ingredients.

 MSG is controversial in food and associated with different types of toxicity, as well as obesity, metabolic disorders, and neurotoxic effects.
 Multiple studies have hinted at possible toxic effects, and since it offers no nutritional value, it’s best to avoid it completely.

 6. Food Dyes

 The FDA and AAFCO have an approved list of artificial and natural food colors permitted in dog food.
-They’re strictly regulated an at this time, have been shown to be safe for dogs.
+They’re strictly regulated and at this time have been shown to be safe for dogs.

 Still, food dyes have come under fire in the past.
 Some studies have revealed that different dyes, such as Red 3 and Red 40, are linked to health problems or cancer.
 Some dyes permitted in the US are banned in other countries as well.
 The approved dyes may be considered safe now, but that’s not to say that they won’t show a link to health problems in the future.
 Furthermore, there’s no nutritional benefit for food dyes in dog food.
 They’re only included to make the food more visually appealing to humans.